Positive Judaism Summit

 Cantor Adina Frydman, Executive Director, Synergy: UJA Federation of New York

-Adina is the Executive Director of SYNERGY at the UJA-Federation of NY and Synagogues Together.
+Adina is the Executive Director of SYNERGY at the UJA-Federation of New York.
 For 100 years, UJA-Federation has been a central force for communal planning and philanthropy in the New York Jewish community.
 Through UJA-Federation, close to 50,000 donors pool their resources to help people in need, inspire a passion for Jewish life and learning, and strengthen Jewish communities around the world.

 Dr. Jeffrey Kress, PhD, Professor of Jewish Education at The Davidson School, Jewish Theological Seminary

 Jeffrey is a faculty member in the William Davidson Graduate School of Jewish Education.
 His work focuses on social, emotional, and spiritual elements of Jewish education.
 He has also written on the topic of Experiential Jewish Education.
 Dr. Kress is a certified facilitator of the Center for Creative Leadership’s Benchmarks 360 and has conducted many such assessments for educational leaders in programs such as the Day School Leadership Training Institute.